-- Academic Warning: When a full-time student's cumulative GPA is lower than 2.0 but above the good standing requirement, the student will be placed on Academic Warning status for the following semester. - Academic Probation: When a student's cumulative GPA falls below the level of good standing, the student will be placed on Academic Probation status for the following semester.
+- Academic Warning: When a student's term GPA is lower than 2.0 or the cumulative GPA is lower than 2.0 but above the good standing requirement, the student will be placed on Academic Warning status for the following semester. - Academic Probation: When a student's term GPA is below a 1.0 or the cumulative GPA falls below the level of good standing, the student will be placed on Academic Probation status for the following semester.
 The maximum academic load for students on Academic Probation is 15 credit hours.
 Students on Academic Probation are excluded from taking any online courses and limited to participation in one extra-curricular activity.
 In addition, students are required to make an appointment within their first two weeks of class in the Student Success Center with the Academic Specialist. - Academic Provisional Continuance: The student who does not attain a cumulative GPA above the level of good standing after being placed on Academic Probation (at any point in his or her academic career) will be placed on Academic Provisional Continuance.
+Any student who has a term GPA below 1.0 for 2 semesters in a row, will be placed on Provisional Continuance as well.
 Academic Provisional Continuance is a heightened status meant to be more stringent than probation.
-A student on Academic Provisional Continuance will not be allowed to enroll in more than 15 credit hours or enroll in any online courses or participate in extracurricular activities such as campus leadership, organizations, ministry teams or athletics to name a few.
-Also, students will be force enrolled into a 0 credit, pass/fail section of GS 145 Strategies for Success.
+A student on Academic Provisional Continuance will not be allowed to enroll in more than 15 credit hours or enroll in any online courses or participate in extra-curricular activities such as campus leadership, organizations, ministry teams or athletics to name a few.
+Also, students will be force enrolled into a 1 credit, pass/fail section of GS 145 Strategies for Success.

 - Removal from Academic Warning/ Academic Probation/Academic Provisional Continuance: A student will be removed from Academic Warning, Academic Probation or Academic Provisional Continuance at the end of any given semester when their cumulative GPA meets the requirements for good standing. - Academic Dismissal: The student on Academic Provisional Continuance whose cumulative GPA at the end of the semester is lower than what is required for good standing can anticipate dismissal from the University.
+A students whose cumulative GPA is below 1.0 after a second consecutive term will also face dismissal.
 Appeals should be made in writing to the Registrar and may be considered by the Vice President of Academic Affairs, and others as needed.
 Individuals who have been terminated for academic reasons may reapply after they have attended another college and earned at least 6 credits of "C" quality work.
 The Admissions Committee will, upon receipt of a transcript from that institution, consider the reapplication request.